Florida Sandbars

 Matanzas Inlet Sandbar, St. Augustine, FL

-If you’d like a glimpse of what Florida was like when the Spanish pitched up in 1740, this sandbar, off the coast of St. Augustine, will give you some idea, as it’s located on the riverside where the river meets the ocean, and has its old Spanish fort.
-The water here is a beaming bright blue turquoise, but the tides can be strong, so take care, but it’s an excellent sandbar for relaxing with friends and taking in nature.
+If you’d like a glimpse of what Florida was like when the Spanish pitched up in 1740, this sandbar off the coast of St. Augustine will give you some idea, as it’s located on the riverside where the river meets the ocean and has its old Spanish fort.
+The water here is a beaming bright blue turquoise, but the tides can be strong, so take care.
+It’s an excellent sandbar for relaxing with friends and taking in nature.

-There is no public transportation to Loxahatchee Sandbar, so you need your own boat to access this one.
+There is no public transportation to Loxahatchee Sandbar, so you need your own boat to reach it.

 Shell Island, Panama City Beach, FL

-Between the Gulf of Mexico and St Andrews Bay, Shell Island is a 700-acre undeveloped piece of paradise and is home to a dense population of bottle-nosed dolphins, deer, sea turtles, and ghost crabs.
-It’s also a birdwatchers’ paradise, with shorebirds to be discovered nesting in the dunes.
-A family-friendly island with lots of activities, you can kayak, swim and snorkel and, as its name promises, the island is littered with thousands of beautiful shells, including periwinkles, moon snails, sand dollars, conch shells, and pink shells.
+Between the Gulf of Mexico and St Andrews Bay, Shell Island is a 700-acre, undeveloped piece of paradise and is home to a dense population of bottlenose dolphins, deer, sea turtles, and ghost crabs.
+It’s also a birdwatcher’s paradise, with shorebirds to be discovered nesting in the dunes.
+A family-friendly island with lots of activities, you can kayak, swim, and snorkel, and, as its name promises, the island is littered with thousands of beautiful shells, including periwinkles, moon snails, sand dollars, conch shells, and pink shells.

 Shell Island Shuttle – Adventures at Sea